Elmo Henderson: History

 Elmo Henderson claimed he defeated Muhammad Ali in an exhibition match during the "Muhammad Ali Boxing Show" in San Antonio, Texas on October 24, 1972.
-However, people that were present at the event say it did not happen.
+In the exhibition, Henderson won the crowd over in the first round by mimicking Ali’s dancing style and grinned at Ali while dancing around the ring.
+Ali, sensing he was losing the crowd to the local fighter, took Henderson as a formidable opponent in the second round and landed several punches in a row.
+Henderson then landed three punches in return.
+Ali’s knees buckled, which witness say was in jest, but in between the second and third rounds, Ali ordered the referee to escort Henderson out of the ring, ending the exhibition [The News, San Antonio, TX, October 25, 1972, page 45].
 He never achieved widespread fame in the boxing world.
-He also served as a cheerleader in George Foreman's entourage in the Rumble in the Jungle event in Zaire.
+Due to his success against Ali during the 1972 exhibition match, Henderson served as a sparring partner and cheerleader in George Foreman's training camp in the Rumble in the Jungle event in Zaire.
 Norman Mailer wrote a Playboy article about Henderson in the May 1975 issue.
 The article included a false statement that said that Henderson had been "and not too recently released from Nevada State Hospital for the insane.", a mental hospital.
 Henderson filed a $1 million lawsuit against Mailer and Playboy.
 The magazine and Mailer lost the lawsuit.
 In 1977, the jury, located in Corpus Christi, Texas, awarded Henderson $105,000.
 Spong said that the lawsuit made Henderson, "[...]at least in his telling of the story, the first black man ever to win a libel suit against a white man."
 The federal court ordered the defendants to make the payment on November 16, 1977.
 Owen Cox, the judge, said that the amount was too high, and ordered that the plaintiff would either accept $25,000 or that the case goes to trial again.
 The defendants decided to pay a sum between the jury judgment and Cox's judgment to Henderson.
 Bill Nutto, Henderson's lawyer, does not state how many dollars the defendants paid to Henderson and Nutto.
 Henderson said that he received $40,000.

 In 2003 Henderson was a homeless man in Austin, Texas.